 About Amelia

-Amelia is a female Great Dane about 10 years old.
+Amelia is a female Great Dane over 10 years old.
 Carefully selected as a great representative of her breed, Jackie decided to make her part of their program.
 Jackie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great Dane